 3.)
 Choose a Comfortable Pair of Shoes

-Inversion tables work by anchoring your feet to a clasp that keeps you in place when you’re in an inverted position, which makes footwear a crucial accessory.
+Inversion tables work by anchoring your feet to a clasp that keeps you in place when you’re in an inverted position, making footwear a crucial accessory.

 You should never attempt to use an inversion table while barefoot, as that might lead you to suffer some bruises or cause you to be uncomfortable.
 Try out a few pairs until you find the one that fits on the ankle cuffs snugly.

 4.)
 Set the Right Inversion Angle

 The belt is calibrated at different lengths that correspond to various inversion angles.
 You only need to increase or shorten the tether cable’s length to achieve the desired inversion level.